GaborFicsor/techcycle/README.md

 :-------------------------:|:-------------------------:
 ![few left](/assets/images/few_left.png)|![in stock](/assets/images/in_stock.png)

-Avaialable in good and excellent conditions |On sale with onlt a few left :-------------------------:|:-------------------------:
+Avilable in good and excellent conditions |On sale with only a few left :-------------------------:|:-------------------------:
 |![in stock 2](/assets/images/in_stock2.png)|![on sale](/assets/images/on_sale.png)|